spread-ai/docs-appsmith-fork/docs/reference/framework/query-object.md

 ```

 1. Run after the query is successful.
-2. Run when the query is succesful.
+2. Run when the query is successful.

 In certain scenarios, such as when running a query inside a loop, it may be necessary to pass parameters to the query with values that are contextual to the execution.